fangfufu/httpdirfs/README.md

 Useful options:

-    -f                     Run HTTPDirFS in foreground
     -u  --username          HTTP authentication username
     -p  --password          HTTP authentication password
     -P  --proxy             Proxy for libcurl, for more details refer to https://curl.haxx.se/libcurl/c/CURLOPT_PROXY.html
         --proxy-username    Username for the proxy
         --proxy-password    Password for the proxy
-        --cache             Set a cache folder, by default this is disabled --dl-seg-size       The size of each download segment in MB, default to 8MB.
+        --cache             Enable cache, by default this is disabled --cache-location    Set a custom cache location, by default it is located in ${XDG_CACHE_HOME}/httpdirfs
+        --dl-seg-size       The size of each download segment in MB, default to 8MB.
         --max-seg-count     The maximum number of download segments a file can have.
-By default it is set to 1048576.
-This means the maximum memory usage per file is 1MB memory.
-This allows caching file up to 8TB in size, assuming you are using the default segment size.
+By default it is set to 128*1024.
+This means the maximum memory usage per file is 128KB memory.
+This allows caching file up to 1TB in size, assuming you are using the default segment size.
         --max-conns         The maximum number of network connections that libcurl is allowed to make, default to 10.
         --retry-wait        The waiting interval in seconds before making an HTTP request, after encountering an error,
                             default to 5 seconds.
         --user-agent        The user agent string, default to "HTTPDirFS".